mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

     e1@{ animate: true }
     e2@{ animate: true }
     e3@{ animate: true }

+    {% include mermaid-styles.html %}
 </pre>

 As with the **Player Controller** the **AI Controller** slots in at the same level right before the **Pawn**.
-This makes sense as it is an artifical proxy for a human player.
-As described in the [AI section](#ai) the algorithm attempts to answers 3 questions: *What can I do?
+This makes sense since it is an artifical proxy for a human player.
+As described in the [AI section](#ai) the algorithm attempts to answers 3 questions: *"What could I do?
 Which should I do?
-How do I do it*?
+How do I do it?"*

 *"What can I do?"* is answered by the **AI Perception Component**.
-It uses sense configuration to sense (sight, hearing etc.) relevant objects and events in the game world.
-When something was sensed successfully an event is broadcast to the next layer.
+It is configured to sense (sight, hearing etc.) relevant objects and events in the game world.
+When something relevant was sensed successfully an event is broadcast to the next layer.

 *"Which should I do?"* is answered by the **AI Goal Selection Component**.
-It registers a set of AI goals that each calculate a score.
+It hold a set of AI goals that each calculate a score.
 The higher the score, the more likely that the goal will be selected.
 These goals can be provided e.g. by the previous layer's **AI Perception Component** events or passed via other methods: configuration, world context or even manually by a designer.
 Once a goal is selected it begins execution.
 AI goals can be implemented in multiple different ways to answer the last question.

 *"How do I do it?"* is answered by the **Behavior Tree Component**.
-While AI goals can also be implemented using StateTrees or plain Blueprints I opted for BehaviorTrees due to their gracefull handling of fallback behavior as well as their dynamicity to inject BehaviorTrees at runtime.
-The BehaviorTree uses both the **Blackboard Component** and **Path Following Component** to "calculate the world", navigate around it and execute abilities much like a human player would do.
+While AI goals can also be implemented using StateTrees or plain Blueprints I opted for behavior trees due to their graceful handling of fallback behavior and ability to dynamically inject behavior trees at runtime.
+The behavior tree uses both the **Blackboard Component** and **Path Following Component** to "calculate the world", navigate around it and execute abilities much like a human player would do.

 ---

 # End of a Chapter, Start of a Book

-Truly if you have come this far: Thank you very much for your valuable time.
-I hope you have gotten *something* useful out these ramblings of an insane fool.
+Thank you very much for your valuable time.
+I hope you have gotten *something* useful out of the ramblings of an insane fool.
 But more than that I hope that I have somewhat piqued your interest to know more.
-You can see what I am working on next on the [Kanban]({% link kanban.md %}) page.
+You can see what I work on next on the [Kanban]({% link kanban.md %}) page.

-I'd be grateful if you joined me on this long journey ahead.

 ---